 Beyond its ubiquitous daily use, wood is also an energy source.

 Until the mid-19th century, wood was a key economic factor, mainly for its energy value, significantly aiding industrial development with charcoal consumption.
 This did not grant wood energy a modern image; charcoal burners were seen as poor, drunken poachers, far from modernity ambassadors.
-Yet, forges, lime kilns, glassworks, brickyards, and tile works settled in forests to source charcoal, often leading to local overexploitation—a practice to avoid in today’s sensitive societal context.
+Yet, forges, lime kilns, glassworks, brickworks, and tile works were set up in the heart of the forest to obtain supplies of charcoal, often leading to local overexploitation – a practice to be avoided in today’s sensitive social context.
 Fossil fuels saved French forests from decline around 1800, with coal and oil replacing charcoal, leading to the remarkable forest area recovery in France, now covering 17 million hectares and still growing.

 From humanity’s first encounter with fire, through the charcoal-based industrial revolution, to today’s energy crisis, wood energy has been a constant, unheralded presence.
 It remains modern and relevant.

-The wood construction sector deserves extensive discussion, being the economic engine of the entire industry.
-It epitomizes wood’s modernity and relevance to contemporary global issues.
+The wood construction sector deserves extensive discussion, it being the economic engine of the entire industry.
+It epitomises wood’s modernity and relevance to contemporary global issues.
 Over a few decades, wood construction transitioned from traditional uses to high-rise buildings and urban projects, becoming a canvas for contemporary architecture.

 Historically, urban buildings from the Middle Ages to the early modern era were mostly wooden.
 Over time, stone replaced wood in cities, relegating it to attics and roofs.
-By the 19th century, wood was largely abandoned for load-bearing structures in favor of cast iron, reinforced concrete, and steel.
+During the 19th century, wood was gradually abandoned for load-bearing structures in favour of cast iron, reinforced concrete, and steel.
 However, in North America and Scandinavia, wood remained prevalent, unlike in France.

 From Earth to space, a significant leap is underway.
 NASA and the Japanese Space Agency are developing a magnolia wood satellite, “LignoSat,” set to launch in 2024.
 Initial tests show no structural deformation in space, unchanged mass, and high mechanical resistance.
 The satellite withstands temperature changes and cosmic rays better than others.
 As space becomes cluttered, LignoSat’s almost complete combustion upon re-entry is a significant advantage, with potential future composting.